sjentsch/lsjDocs/Ch07/Ch07_Probability_1.rst

    H H H H H H H H H H H

-and what I’m trying to do is work out which “model of the world” I should put my trust in.
+and what I am trying to do is work out which “model of the world” I should put my trust in.
 If the coin is fair then the model I should adopt is one that says that the probability of heads is 0.5, that is *P*\ (heads) = *0.5*.
 If the coin is not fair then I should conclude that the probability of heads is *not* 0.5, which we would write as *P*\ (heads) ≠ *0.5*.
 In other words, the statistical inference problem is to figure out which of these probability models is right.
-Clearly, the statistical question isn’t the same as the probability question, but they’re deeply connected to one another.
+Clearly, the statistical question is not the same as the probability question, but they are deeply connected to one another.
 Because of this, a good introduction to statistical theory will start with a discussion of what probability is and how it works.